 The American Library Association has an excellent explanation of the TEACH Act and with TEACH Act guidelines.

 “Classroom guidelines” in copyright law always assumed a class was meeting in a physical classroom.
 This is no longer true for many students.
-Blackboard revolutionized the student/teacher relationship, and off-campus access to resources became the norm for most academic libraries.
-“Handouts” might now have to be posted on Blackboard rather than handed out in class, but can this be done legally?
+Canvas revolutionized the student/teacher relationship, and off-campus access to resources became the norm for most academic libraries.
+“Handouts” might now have to be posted on Canvas rather than handed out in class, but can this be done legally?
 Copyright rules had again fallen behind the times.

 This website from the University of Maryland has a very clear and easy to understand introduction to copyright issues.